Medicine, I said, begins with storytelling.

 Several storytelling opportunities exist at UW SMPH, and we hope you’ll explore them here.

-Listen In! is a storytelling collaborative, created by members of the University of Wisconsin School of Medicine and Public Health to generate storytelling programming and research.
+Is a storytelling collaborative, created by members of the University of Wisconsin School of Medicine and Public Health to generate storytelling programming and research.

 The mission of Listen In! is to foster a sense shared humanity through storytelling that: